-After deciding on your prototype you will need to decide which MDF end walls, you are going to use to complete your model.
+After deciding on your prototype you will need to decide which MDF end walls you are going to use to complete your model.
 These are the internal structure upon which you will glue the outer laser etched/cut sheets.

 - 1. Glue an end MDF wall (P1) to the side MDF wall (P2). - 2.
 Glue the other sidewall (P3) to this end wall and side. - 3.
 The end wall you decide on will govern what your end wall will look like.
 If you decide on a plain wall (P4) then glue this in place.
-If you decide on using the wall with window and door openings (P5) in the MDF you must glue this piece in instead; paying attention to whether you want the window on the left or right side of the wall.
-You can rotate the MDF end wall 180 degrees to alter the placing of this. - 4.
-The centre small MDF (P6) roof brace is glued centrally above the large door openings. - 5.
+If you decide on using the wall with window and door openings (P5) then glue this in place instead. - 4.
+The centre small MDF (P6) roof braces are glued centrally above the large door openings. - 5.
 It is crucial that the model, whilst still wet, is set down square and all four walls are at 90 degrees to each other.
 Use an engineer's square or something you know is square to aid you at this point.

 Using a ruler make sure all the roof peaks are in line with each other.
 Set aside the MDF base structure unit until it dries before proceeding with the next step! - 6.
 The inner roof support sheets (P7) are glued to the MDF structure.
 It is very important that the edge of the inner roof is in line with the gable peak of the MDF base structure and that both inner roof pieces are dealt with the same way whilst the glue is still wet.
 See diagram 1 below.